Summary

 Soba noodles can be bought as souvenirs.

-Kuretake Shokudo in Kawanehoncho, Haibara-gun, Shizuoka Prefecture, is a restaurant famous for its handmade soba noodles.
-You can also enjoy local cuisine, katsudon and katsuju.
-It is a perfect place to stop by after a lot of walking.
-The handmade soba is excellent.
+Kuretake Shokudo in Kawanehoncho is a restaurant known for its handmade soba.
+You can also try local dishes like katsudon and katsuju.
+A good stop after all that hiking.

 3:30pm Yasutake Shoten

-This shop was next to a soba noodle shop.
-If you’ve come all the way to Sumatakyo, buy some souvenirs here:)
+This shop was next to the soba noodle shop.
+If you've come all the way to Sumatakyo, pick up some souvenirs here.

 Gohei Mochi (Rice Cake with Sweet Walnut Miso)

-Gohei-mochi (rice cakes) were available at the shop front, made by the owner.
+Gohei-mochi were available at the shop front, freshly made by the owner.

 Also original local sake from Sumatakyo!